coveo/plasma/README.md

 5. Wait for some nice guy to review and merge

 ** Folder stucture
-1. create a folder in sentense case for your new component
+1. create a folder in camel case for your new component
 2. add your new files in TitleCase
-3. add a folder tests for your test with the extension ".specs.(ts or tsx)"
+3. add a folder named tests for your tests with the extension ".spec.(ts or tsx)"
-4. add a folder examples with "Examples.tsx"
+4. add a folder named examples for your example files ending in "Examples.ts(x)"

 ## License
 Vapor is distributed under [MIT license](LICENSE).